 This Saffron tea is warm and mild with the nourishing flavor, which is really refreshing.
 I know one would think like how could a few strands of saffron makes the tea aromatic and fresh.

 How to make saffron tea?
 Is this a common question that everyone has?
 In fact, many of you do not hear of making tea with saffron.
 Because saffron is the expensive ingredient of all in the entire world.
 And it is not affordable to use it every day in our daily life.

-This healthy drink is made with few saffron strands, mint leaves, honey, lemon wedges.
+This warm drink is made with few saffron strands, mint leaves, honey, lemon wedges.

-Saffron is One of the most expensive spices from the plant ‘saffron crocus.’
-It is a thread like a stigma from the flower.
+Saffron is one of the most expensive spices from the plant ‘saffron crocus.’
+It is a threadlike stigma from the flower.
 It tastes subtle with a slight bitterness.
 It brings out a bright yellow color to the food.
 And generally used for decorating and as a food coloring agent.